Everything you need to know about 2019/20 figure skating season

 Exclusive: Medvedeva on new season, quads, and Tokyo 2020

 Exclusive: Medvedeva on new season, quads, and Tokyo 2020Evgenia Medvedeva has been appointed an ambassador for Team Russia at next year's Tokyo 2020 Olympic Games.
-The Olympic silver medallist figure skater spoke exclusively to the Olympic Channel afterwards about how her training for the new season is going, her new role with the Russian team, and the challenge of adding quads to her routine.
+The Olympic silver medal-winning figure skater spoke exclusively to the Olympic Channel afterwards (August 2019) about how her training for the new season is going, her new role with the Russian team, and the challenge of adding quads to her routine.

 There's more than just Russia

 Russia already boasted a strong field of female skaters last season even before the arrival of the junior trio.
 Despite this, it was a Japanese who clinched last year's Grand Prix Final title.